 Relative Weights for Determining the Final Course Grade: To compute final grades, I will weigh the grades for individual assignments as follows.
 (Yes, I do some math here.
 Trust me.)

-Workshop Participation 10%
+Participation (discussions and workshops) 10%

 Explications (in class writing) 20%

 Bibliographic Essays 25%

 Critical Essays 35%

 Final Exam 10%

 The Department Policy on Grading